-In addition, all public hearings are broadcast on the Court's website with a half-hour delay.
-They can be accessed at www.icc-cpi.int/Menus/ICC/schedule.
+In addition, all public hearings are broadcast on the Court's website with a halfhour delay.
+They can be accessed at www.icc-cpi.int.

 For further information, please consult the hearing schedule.
 Also note that in the interests of public order, minors under the age of sixteen are not allowed in the Court building.